-The 1991 Census confirmed that about one quarter of the total Croatian population above 15 years of age had not completed elementary education which resulted in number of changes in regard to the organisation and content of adult education in the country.
-In 2000 some 45 primary schools organised adult courses in basic literacy; additional 372 organisations provided secondary education and training; while 22 folk universities and 150 other organisations were involved in providing basic education, secondary level education and vocational training, as well as retraining and upgrading courses for adult population.
+The 1991 Census confirmed that about one quarter of the total Croatian population above 15 years of age had not completed elementary education.
+Hence a number of changes in regard to the organisation and content of adult education in the country were introduced.
+In 2000 some 45 primary schools organised adult courses in basic literacy; additional 372 organisations provided secondary education and training; while 22 open universities and 150 other organisations were involved in providing basic education, secondary level education and vocational training, as well as retraining and upgrading courses for adult population.